sp4rkd/sp4rkd.github.io/_posts/2024-08-10-crewctf-2024-forensics.md

 # Crew CTF Writeup

-I have to be honest, the set of challenges was exceptionally interesting with reasonable difficulty progression but the lack of recognition for the last forensics challenge (Unfare) is a warcrime.
-This write-up was with higher personal priority because of it's need for love and archiving.
+I have to be honest, the set of challenges was exceptionally interesting with reasonable difficulty progression but the lack of love for the last forensics challenge (Unfare) is criminal.
+This write-up was with higher personal priority because of the need for archiving.
+{: .box-success}

 I highly recommend checking out write-ups for different challenges as well; my personal favorite was [@warlocksmurf]{https://warlocksmurf.github.io/posts/crewctf2024/}, who produced a tremendous piece about the remaining forensics challenges.
-{: .box-success}

 Without further ado, here go my notes.

 ## Recursion